Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddAdminApp.rst

 Running on the Admin App Service
 --------------------------------

-The Peek Logic Service provides the web service that serves the admin angular application.
+The Logic Service provides the web service that serves the admin angular application.

-The Peek Logic Service takes care of combining all the plugin files into the build directories in the peek_admin_app package.
-We will need to restart Peek Logic Service for it to include our plugin in the admin UI.
+The Logic Service takes care of combining all the plugin files into the build directories in the peek_admin_app package.
+We will need to restart Logic Service for it to include our plugin in the admin UI.

 See :ref:`developing_with_the_frontends` for more details.